gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

   enabled.
 The App enables it once after complete controller startup, pauses it before setup/retries, and preserves a later manual disable.
 The private `/data/watchdog-state.json` records activation and interrupted pauses.
+  An unexpected startup crash restores only a recorded pause before handing the exit to Supervisor.
+If restoring fails, the launcher waits for the API without starting the bridge again.
+A crash never marks setup complete.
   Runtime exit code 75 requests a delayed retry; 78 requests user correction.
+  An unavailable Supervisor MQTT service also returns 75 through all launcher layers; invalid manual settings and unsupported TLS still require correction.
   A failed Supervisor pause blocks further login attempts.
 Startup is bounded to two minutes and dSS HTTP requests to 30 seconds.
 Callback stalls are unhealthy after two minutes; idle connections and reconnect delays are not.